Juliaj/udacity-data-scientist/index.md

 ### Markets and Trends

+Both Boston and Seattle are great metropolitan areas.
+One has lot of history and the other has more natural beauty.
+Lot of travelers and outsiders come to the cities to stay in Airbnb for a visit or to work.
+We look at four questions to understand these rental markets.

-What are the hottest neighourboods for rentals?
+#### where are the hottest neighourboods for rentals?

 The `Captical Hill` in Seattle had almost twice of listings than the number two neighourhood `Ballard`.
 The listings from Boston were more linearly distributed among the top 10 neighourhoods.

 ![Image](./images/airbnb/seattle_rental_by_neighbourhood.png)
 ![Image](./images/airbnb/boston_rental_by_neighbourhood.png)

 In both cities, the top 10 neighbourhoods count for ~50% of the listings.
 Specically, Seattle top 10 counts for 45.81% of listings.
 In Boston, top 10 counts for 65.91%, a larger percentage.

-What is the trend from room type perspective?
+#### What is the trend from room type perspective?

 In both cities, the availability of entire home/apartment is comparable.
 For private room, Boston has more.

 ![Image](./images/airbnb/rentals_by_room_types.png)

 It isn't surprising to see that the shared room has the smallest share of the market.

+#### Are expensive rentals available all year long?

 In both cities, some rentals were really expensive.
 Were there a market for those properties?
 Looking at the rentals with price point above 99 percentile, in Seattle, the price point was above $550.0 verus in Boston, the price point was above $725.0.